 Estrogen-only therapy is a medicine that may be prescribed by your doctor.

 Estrogen may be given as a tablet, patch, vaginal cream or pessary (inserted into the vagina).
-Tablets or patches alone can increase the risk of uterine cancer, so must be taken with progesterone.
+Tablets or patches alone can increase the risk of uterine cancer, so must be taken with progesterone unless you have undergone a hysterectomy.

 Vaginal creams and pessaries may help you manage vaginal dryness.